mantidproject/mantid/docs/source/release/v6.3.0/framework.rst

 Bugfixes
 ########
-- Fixed a bug with :ref:`CalculatePlaczek <algm-CalculatePlaczek>` algorithm for computing Placzek correction factors.
-There were a few flaws in the previously implemented formulation.
+- Fixed a bug with :ref:`CalculatePlaczek <algm-CalculatePlaczek>` algorithm for computing Placzek correction factors that fixed the previously implemented formula for transforming k to e, and the summation for second order Placezek corrections.
-- Fixed a bug in :ref:`DiscusMultipleScatteringCorrection <algm-DiscusMultipleScatteringCorrection>` where calculation aborts with an exception due to a floating point rounding error when the track segment is close to vertical.
+- Fixed a bug in :ref:`DiscusMultipleScatteringCorrection <algm-DiscusMultipleScatteringCorrection>` where the calculation aborts with an exception due to a floating point rounding error when the track segment is close to vertical.
 Also fixed bug in calculation of track direction after scatter if pre-scatter track was pointing exactly down - sign of z component of new direction was incorrect.
 - Fixed a bug in :ref:`Integration <algm-Integration>` when using ``UsePartialBinsOption`` with integration limits that are either equal or close together.
 - The :ref:`Load <algm-Load>` algorithm now reports the correct history.
 - Fixed a bug in :ref:`LoadAndMerge <algm-LoadAndMerge>` where ``LoaderVersion`` choice was previously ignored.
 - Fixed a bug in :ref:`LoadEventNexus <algm-LoadEventNexus>` in checking valid event ID's and to make sure to always exclude data in ``error`` and ``unmapped`` banks.
 - Fixed a bug in :ref:`MonteCarloAbsorption <algm-MonteCarloAbsorption>`.
 If the algorithm was run with the Sparse Workspace feature enabled on a workspace containing spectra that didn't have any detectors, it failed with an error.
-- Fixed a bug in :ref:`SaveNexus <algm-SaveNexus>` - ragged workspace x-values are saved correctly when workspace indices are supplied.
+- Fixed a bug in :ref:`SaveNexus <algm-SaveNexus>` - ragged workspace x-values are now saved correctly when workspace indices are supplied.

 Fit Functions
 -------------